suvan362/helper/README.md

 This project was created and developed by Suvan and TitleXYZ.
 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.
 By using this program you agree that we (the program developers) take no responsibility if anything is to happen to your computer, DSi system, or any other hardware.

+### important information
+This project is dead.
+If you work on this project in the future, please contact us.
+GNU liscence still applies to the project.
+-dsi brew helper team